Solana trading bots guide (2026 edition)

 Slot-aware execution is key

-Solana runs on a continuous stream of slots (~400ms), and when congestion hits, only transactions with the right priority fee + timing combo make it in.
+A fast bot isn't just about sending transactions quickly—it's about sending them into the right slot, at the right time.
+Solana runs on a continuous stream of slots (~400 ms each), and when congestion hits, only transactions with the right priority fee plus timing combo make it in.

 You'll want to:

-• Track current slot height in real time;
+• Track current slot height in real time

-• Estimate slot landing drift (how far behind your node is);
+• Estimate slot landing drift (how far behind your node is)

-• Pre-build your transaction in the previous slot;
+• Pre-build your transaction in the previous slot

 Handling transactions: build, simulate, send